 We hope you'll take a look through these pages to learn more about our worship life at St. Matt's.
 While Sunday morning is our primary time to worship, there are many opportunities to gather for prayer and song throughout the seasons.

+Welcome to our St. Matthew's Online page, which you can view our live services.
 All are welcome, please join us as we offer our worship online.
-If you have pastoral needs, or would like to talk, please email Rev. Marissa.
+If you have pastoral needs, or would like to talk, please email Marissa.

 You can see more of our virtual events, here (link opens in a new tab).

-Holy Eucharist Rite II with Choirs (September-June)
+Holy Eucharist Rite II with choir & organ

 Church School & Nursery Care during worship

 Baptism is just the start of a spiritual journey, inviting us more and more deeply into the mystery of faith.
 Before one is baptized, they make a series of vows about how they intend to live their life with Jesus going forward.
 If we're baptizing a baby, their parents and Godparents make these promises for them until they're old enough to make them for themselves.
-And then, t…Read More »
+And then, the P…Read More »

 Our faith teaches us that marriage is a sacramental rite in which two persons "enter into a life-long union, make their vows before God and the Church, and receive the grace and blessing of God to help them fulfill their vows" (BCP, p.
 861).
-The union is understood to be intended by God for their mutual joy; for the help and comfort given one another in prosperity and adversity…Read More »
+The union is understood to be intended by God for their mutual joy; for the help and comfort given one another in prosperity and adversity; …Read More »